nicolasdao/jwt-pwd/README.md

 ### Private/public keys for asymmetric algorithms

 Use OpenSSL to create a `.pem` file containing the private key.
-In this example, we'll use the ECDSA algorithm to generate a `key.pem` file:
+In this example, we'll use the ECDSA algorithm (this is more modern algorithm that the usual RSA) to generate a `key.pem` file:

 ```
 openssl ecparam -genkey -name secp256k1 -noout -out key.pem
 ```

-> The list of algorithms can for ECDSA can be listed with `openssl ecparam -list_curves`
+> To get a list of all the available ECDSA algorithms use this command: `openssl ecparam -list_curves`

 Then generate a public key for this private key: